 These are only the basics, but they give you a good place to start with your pet’s diet.

 This designer breed has a lot of energy to burn, yet they also need attention and connection with you.
 Playing games like fetch or tug of war is great.
 Going on hiking trips or swimming is also fun.
-If you are a hunter, even better, as this canine will be very helpful.

 On the other hand, you want to keep your pup on a leash when out for a walk.
 Between their sense of smell and prey drive, they are likely to take off in excitement before you know what happened.
 Though they respond to commands well, their baser instincts can take over.

 If you are not a hunter, your dog will benefit from other games that put their mental abilities to work.
 Games of hide and seek with a stuffed animal or an agility course are great and will give them a lot of satisfaction.

 Besides that, you also want to give them toys to play with.
 Like most dogs, the most important toy is something to chew on, but you can also try tug ropes, stuffed animals, and puzzles.
 Regardless of what you pick, they will enjoy playing with them when you are not available to play.